 The Civil Rights Act (1964) outlawed segregation in schools, public places or jobs.

-The Fair Housing Act (1968) banned discrimination in housing.
+The Fair Housing Act (1968) outlawed discrimination in housing.

-However, black Americans did not achieve economic equality, and still remain a socially disadvantaged group.
+However, despite these laws, black Americans did not achieve economic equality.
+Although there has been significant progress since the Civil Rights Movement, black Americans still remain a socially disadvantaged group.